South African miners mark 10th anniversary of Marikana Massacre | Law-Order

 - South Africa

-A sombre gathering of more than 1,000 marked the 10th anniversary of what has become known as the Marikana massacre, when police opened fire on striking miners, killing 34 in 2012.
+A sombre gathering of about 5,000 people marked the 10th anniversary of what has become known as the Marikana massacre, when police opened fire on striking miners, killing 34 in 2012.

-"10 Years of Betrayal," said T-shirts worn by many at the commemoration, expressing bitterness that there has not been justice for those killed and that promises of better pay and conditions for the miners have not been fulfilled.
+"10 Years of Betrayal," said T-shirts worn by many at the commemoration, expressing bitterness that those killed have not received justice and that promises of better pay and conditions for the miners have not been fulfilled.

 Clustered on a small hilltop near where the shootings took place, the miners sang mournful songs and chants.